Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 Offshoring

-refers to the relocation of business processes or production facilities to distant countries, usually in order to benefit from lower wages and operating costs.
-Typical destinations for offshoring are Asian countries such as China, India or Vietnam, which are attractive due to their low-cost workforce and growing industrial expertise.
+Offshoring refers to the relocation of business processes or production facilities to distant countries, usually to benefit from lower wages and operating costs.
+Typical destinations for offshoring are Asian countries such as China, India, or Vietnam, which are attractive due to their inexpensive labor and growing industrial expertise.

 Nearshoring

-On the other hand, this means relocating these processes to countries that are geographically closer.
-For European companies, these could be Eastern European countries such as Poland or the Czech Republic, but also North African countries such as Morocco or Tunisia.
-The main advantage of nearshoring is the physical proximity, which enables shorter delivery times and easier communication.
+In contrast, nearshoring involves relocating these processes to geographically closer countries.
+For European companies, this could include Eastern European countries like Poland or the Czech Republic, but also North African states like Morocco or Tunisia.
+The main advantage of nearshoring lies in the geographical proximity, which enables shorter delivery times and easier communication.

 🌟 Advantages and disadvantages of offshoring